oloko64/steam-game-prices/README.md

 ### To Do

-1. Rewrite the code to make more performant.
-2. Add more monetary values.
+1. Add more monetary values.